AriaSalvatrice/AriaModules/README.md

 It should go without saying that no sane courtroom would ever humor the idea the output of my modules is original enough to be my copyright, even that of Arcane, which directly outputs random data obtained from a server under my control.

-Since courtooms are rarely sane, **I explicitly relinquish any claim of intellectual propery over the output you obtain by operating my modules**, not that I believe I ever had any.
+Since courtooms are rarely sane, **I explicitly relinquish any claim of intellectual property over the output you obtain by operating my modules**, not that I believe I ever had any.
 Any song you make with them is yours alone.

 ### Source code of individual modules